 - Who will respond directly to the Chem Aqua appointing parties representative

 Where Chem Aqua a division of NCH (UK) Ltd directs clients to but has no involvement with the appointing of, or client appoints a third party to conduct legionella risk assessment works; Chem Aqua a division of NCH (UK) Ltd takes no responsibility for the completed documentation and cannot attest to its correct completion, standard of the assessment or any identified remedial actions that maybe an outcome of the completed risk assessment.

 - Chem Aqua a division of NCH (UK) Ltd would direct client to the Legionella Control Association website for further information on how to choose a Legionella Risk Assessment provided before appointing any subcontractor

 For the completion of clean and disinfection works to be of the correct standard NCH Chem Aqua will require client to

 - Clearly identified and formally confirm a correct “Drain to”/”Discharge to” point that is satisfactory for the discharge of process water and/or water containing chemical(s), before work can commence.

 21.6 Identification of potential hazards and risks –

-Before work can commence all potential hazards and risk associated with the area that work is to take place in, or hazards associated by access to or egress of the working area are to be formally reported to enable the correct control measures to be successfully implanted
+Before work can commence all potential hazards and risk associated with the area that work is to take place in, or hazards associated by access to or egress of the working area are to be formally reported to enable the correct control measures to be successfully implemented

 21.7 All areas outside of areas Chem Aqua is taking responsibility for must to comply with the Health and safety at work Act 1974 be risk assessed with a view to remove or reduce the residual risk.
 A control scheme should be implemented to control the residual risk with records kept to document these actions and a review program implemented to ensure the controls are effective and to current requirements.